AshFahim/CSE461/README.md

 2. Connect all the components according to the pin configuration specified in the code.

-3. Upload the provided Arduino code (`project.ino`) to your Arduino board using the Arduino IDE.
+3. Upload the provided Arduino code (`/Arduino uno/project.ino`) to your Arduino board using the Arduino IDE.

-4. Include
+4. Include the necessary libraries in the Arduino IDE.
-5. Power up the system and observe how the car reacts to different scenarios.
+5. Edit the provided ESP code (`/ESP32 DEVKIT V1/esp.ino`) and add wifi SSID and password.
+I used CallMeBot api you can add yours.
+Upload the code to your ESP32 Devkit using the Arduino IDE.

-## Circuit Diagram
+6. Power up the system and observe the car's behavior based on the sensor inputs.

 ## Acknowledgements